cortex-js/compute-engine/src/docs/guide-expressions.md

 ## Literal Expressions

-A literal expression is one that has a fixed value that was provided directly.
+A literal expression is one that has a fixed value that was provided directly when the expression was defined.
 Numbers and strings are literal.
 Symbols and functions are not.
 They may have a value, but their value is calculated indirectly.

 **To check if an expression is a literal**, use `expr.isLiteral`.